thuyvo/back-button-handler/README.md

 Compability
 -----------
-Works with all browsers where JavaScript and cookies are enabled.
-Yes even with IE6!
+* Works with good browsers (Chromium and Firefox)
+* Don't know about Opera and Safari
+* Works on IE8+ with a hack*

+\* Because IE handles history.length in a smart(!) way, first `history.forward()` is executed to cope with it.
+IE increments history when going back but don't increments it when going forward!

 Caveats
 -------